 What Does Tequila Taste Like?

 Generally, tequila has a unique earthy flavor with an alcohol kick.
-Dependent on where the agave was grown as well as the type of tequila.
-Blanco tequilas offer the purest taste, with an earthy, semi-sweet flavor that is distinctly agave.
-Tequila made in the lowlands is fruitier and earthier while tequila from the highlands is greener and brighter.
+Dependent on where the agave was grown and the style, each tequila is slightly different.
+Blanco tequilas offer the purest tequila taste, with an earthy, semi-sweet, distinctly agave flavor.
+Tequila made in lowland areas tends to be fruitier and earthier, while tequila from the highlands is greener and brighter.
 With barrel aging, tequila begins to take on oaky flavors of varying degrees.

-Blanco Tequila (Tipo 1): Blanco (or silver, white) tequila is a clear spirit.
-These tequilas are rested no more than 60 days in stainless steel tanks if they are aged at all.
-In general, it's a quality, affordable, all-purpose tequila to keep in stock.
+- Blanco Tequila: Blanco (or silver, white) tequila is a clear spirit.
+These tequilas are rested no more than 60 days in stainless steel or oak tanks if they are aged at all.
+In general, it's a quality, affordable, all-purpose tequila for mixed drinks and shots.

-Reposado Tequila (Tipo 3): Reposado (rested) tequilas are aged in wood casks for a minimum of two months; many from three to nine months.
-The barrels mellow the flavors of a blanco and impart a soft oak flavor while giving the tequila a light straw color.
+- Reposado Tequila: Reposado (rested) tequilas are aged in oak casks for a minimum of two months; many from three to nine months.
+The barrels mellow the flavors of a blanco and impart a soft oakiness and light straw color.
 Many distilleries age their tequilas in used bourbon barrels, which adds another dimension to the finished taste.
-Reposado tequilas are the middle ground of the three main types of tequila today.
+These tequilas are enjoyable straight and in high-end cocktails.

-Añejo Tequila (Tipo 4): Añejo (old) tequila is aged, often in white French oak or used bourbon barrels, for a minimum of one year to produce a dark, very robust spirit.
-Most añejos are aged between 18 months and three years.
+- Añejo Tequila: Añejo (old) tequila is aged, often in white French oak or bourbon barrels, for a minimum of one year to produce a dark, very robust spirit.
+Many añejos are aged between 18 months and three years.
 These tend to be very smooth with a nice balance of agave and oak flavors accented by butterscotch and caramel undertones.

-Extra-Añejo Tequila (Tipo 5): The change in the tequila market of recent decades led to the creation of the fifth type of tequila in 2006, which is labeled extra-añejo or muy añejo (extra-old).
-These tequilas spend over three years in barrels and have a profile that rivals some of the oldest whiskeys you can find.
+- Extra-Añejo Tequila: The change in the tequila market of recent decades led to the creation of the fifth type of tequila in 2006.
+Labeled extra-añejo or muy añejo (extra-old), these tequilas spend over three years in barrels and have a profile that rivals some of the oldest whiskies you can find.

 How to Drink Tequila